Monday, December 27, 2010

 Out of distress to jubilant psalm,

-3. Out of unrest and arrogant pride,
+Jesus, I come to Thee. - Out of unrest and arrogant pride,

 Jesus, I come, Jesus, I come;